SanjeevBashyal/Project074/README.md

 ### Completed

 - Current Alignment Features Extraction and Rating
+- Selection of Alternative Alignment Trial 1
 - Selection of Alternative Alignment Trial 2

 ### To Do

-- Fine Selection of Alternative Alignment Trial 1
+- Finalize Shortest Path Dijkstra
 - Write reports on Selection of Alternative Alignment Trials

 ## Languages and Tools